angelod1as/portfolio/content/colophon.md

 At first, I thought about building that awesome portfolio, with killer design, neat interactions and a lot of things that would get the 'wow' from visitors.

-Then, I decided that my work should do that, not my portfolio by itself.
+Then, I realised that my work should do that, not my portfolio by itself.

 That's why I chose to build a Gatsby website (read more below).
 Fast page loading, indexed content, lightweight and easy editable.
 I chose to make something easily updatable and *good to navigate*.
 My mind focused on me, the writer, and you, the reader.

 So you want to see some hard-to-execute and prize winning projects?
 [Nice, I made some, click here to see them](/portfolio).
 Want to see fast and customizable personal websites?
 You are visting one of them right now.

 You know what?
 I could make one of these for you.
+Email me at angelo\[at\]angelodias.com.br.

 ## How